SolidCompLtd/privacy-policy/README.md

-# Privacy Policy for [Reality Twin]
+# Privacy Policy for Reality Twin

-Effective date: [10 08, 2025]
+Effective date: 8.10.2025

-This Privacy Policy describes how [SolidComp Oy] ("we", "our", or "us") handles information collected by the [Reality Twin] mobile application ("the App").
+This Privacy Policy describes how SolidComp Oy ("we", "our", or "us") handles information collected by the Reality Twin mobile application ("the App").

 ## 1. Overview